Innovation Exchange —

 Identifying and spreading innovative practice to help close health equity gaps for Children and Young People’s Mental Health.

-Forming a key component of our Regional Health Equity Programme, the Challenge offered up to three ambitious innovators grants of up to £25K, over a six-month period, to fund their proposed solution and will provide real-world evaluation support to help innovators to generate the evidence needed to bring their innovation to market.
+Forming a key component of our Regional Health Equity Programme, the Challenge initially offered up to three ambitious innovators grants of up to £25K, over a six-month period, to fund their proposed solution and will provide real-world evaluation support to help innovators to generate the evidence needed to bring their innovation to market.

-The successful applicants are:
+The successful applicants were:

 • BFB Labs: a game-based digital therapeutic intervention for children aged 7-12 years, from lower socio-economic rural and coastal areas, designed to improve self-management and reduce anxiety.